VictorGil/TwitterStreamingPubNubDemoFrontend/README.md

-# PubNub demo using Twitter Stream API - frontend
+# PubNub demo using Twitter Streaming API - frontend

 This is the frontend part of the PubNub demo application which gets live tweets from the Twitter Streaming API and publishes them using the PubNub Java API.